 10 To review and approve nominations for graduate faculty membership.

-11 To recommend to assist the Graduate Dean in evaluating applications and selecting recipients the award of fellowships and graduate scholarships.

-12 To review and approve candidates for graduate degrees.
+11 To recommend to assist the Graduate Dean in evaluating applications and selecting recipients the award of fellowships and graduate awards12 To review and approve candidates for graduate degrees.

 D. COMMITTEES – clarification of committee roles and responsibilities.